-At iPullRank, we thrive to bring diversity, youth, and innovation to our organization because these are values that we align within our organization, our true identity.
-We recognize that the diversity we have in our organization is something truly special, especially in an industry that historically lacked diversity.
+At iPullRank, we strive to bring diversity, youth, and innovation to our organization because these are values that represent who we are as individuals and as a group.
+We recognize that the diversity we have within our organization is something truly special, especially in an industry that historically lacks diversity.

 We want to let people know this is who we really are, and we have been proactively reaching out to people with different backgrounds and experiences to start conversations about different topics.
 We want to be showered with different perspectives.
 This is precisely why our Senior Account Executive, Jarrett Thomas, along with the marketing team, launched a podcast series, Rankable, to show our audience who we really are as people, rather than just the work we do for our clients.

 Jarrett became an extension of the iPullRank brand by creating his own personal brand.
 Jarrett is a sales guy at iPullRank from the Bronx, with 2 kids, trying to learn from the best in the industry.
-By positioning himself as a real person with similar aspirations with many others in the industry, he is able to form an authentic relationship with people he connects with, which will then be funneled back to the iPullRank brand.
+By positioning himself as a real person with similar aspirations to many others in the industry, he is able to form authentic relationships with people he connects with, which will then be funneled back to the iPullRank brand.

 Our goal is to start real conversations with different people because that is something we hold dear to our identity, our true authentic self.
 Our Rankable podcast series have been very successful and through this initiative, we were able to successfully bring in more business and expand our reach, just by simply being ourselves and engaging in real conversations.